bocoup/jqfundamentals.com/content/events/index.md

 ## Binding Multiple Events at Once

-Another benefit of using `on()` is the ability to bind to multiple events at once.
+Another benefit of using `.on()` is the ability to bind to multiple events at once.
 For example, you might want to run the same code when a user scrolls the window or when a user resizes the window.
-The `on()` method lets you pass both events -- in a space-separated string -- followed by the function that you want to handle both events:
+The `.on()` method lets you pass both events -- in a space-separated string -- followed by the function that you want to handle both events: